stevengeeky/rock-cnn/README.md

 # rock-cnn

-Aims to reasonably compare two rocks in accordance with that of a human
+Aims to reasonably compare two rocks in accordance with that of a human using convolutional networks with tensorflow.

 Rocks and human ratings granted by Robert Nosofsky.
 Theory by Steven O'Riley.